spf13/spf13-vim/README.md

 Alternatively you can run <kbd>M-x prelude-update</kbd> from Emacs itself.

+### Restart Prelude

-It's generally a good idea to stop Emacs before you do the update.
+It's generally a good idea to stop Emacs after you do the update.
 The next time Prelude starts it will install any new dependencies (if there are such).